Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-management-of-units-english.rst

 Motivation
 ----------

-A value of a given type (ex: a float) can actually correspond to quantities as different as meters and kilowatts per hour.
+A value of a given type (e.g. a float) can actually correspond to quantities as different as meters and kilowatts per hour.

 Therefore **units shall preferably be specified alongside with values being processed**, and a language to express, check and convert these units must be retained.
 Of course units are of interest as other metadata are - such as accuracy, semantics, etc.